 12 July 1888, Rescue attempts continue at the De Beers Mine disaster as hundreds of miners escape the underground fire.

-Pictured are GM of De Beers at the time of the disaster, Gardner Williams, and the Memorial at Gladstone cemetery.
+Pictured is the GM of De Beers at the time of the disaster, Gardner Williams, and the memorial at Gladstone cemetery.

 Gardner Williams, General Manager of De Beers Consolidated Mines:

 “The [De Beers] mine was ventilated at the time through an outlet into the old open workings, and through the Gem shaft on the east side of the mine.
 The Gem shaft was a small, old working shaft that had been sunk from a terrace in the blue ground.
 Unfortunately it had been partially closed by a recent ground slide in that part of the mine.
 It was, however, still sufficiently open to be of invaluable ventilating service at this crisis, and it could have been opened for the rescue of the men in the mine if there had been no other means of escape through the outlet into the open workings.
 During the hours of fearful anxiety that followed the closing of the two main shafts, the outlet from the mine to the open workings was intently watched, and daring parties penetrated far within it in the hope of communicating with miners escaping from the range of the fire.
 Almost all of the men in the mine were well acquainted with this passage to the surface, and it was confidently hoped that many, at least, would contrive to grope their way upward through this outlet to safety.
 Fortunately the air draught through this passage was downcast, and the inrush of air cleared the passage from smoke.